-63. Defendants are promoting, advertising, distributing, selling, and/or offering for sale infringing goods in interstate commerce bearing or using without authorization reproductions or derivative works of one or more of Plaintiff's Copyrighted Photographs (the

-"Infringing Goods") through at least the Internet based e-commerce stores operating under the Seller IDs.
+63. Defendants are promoting, advertising, distributing, selling, and/or offering for sale infringing goods in interstate commerce using exact copies, substantially similar copies, and/or derivatives of the Copyrighted Photographs (the "Infringing Goods") through at least the Internet based e-commerce stores operating under the Seller IDs.

-64. Defendants are using unauthorized reproductions or derivative works of one or more of Plaintiff's Copyrighted Photographs to initially attract online customers and drive them to Defendants' e-commerce stores operating under the Seller IDs.
+64. Specifically, Defendants are using infringements of the Copyrighted Photographs to initially attract online customers and drive them to Defendants' e-commerce stores operating under the Seller IDs.

-65. Plaintiff has used the Copyrighted Photographs extensively and continuously before Defendants began offering goods bearing or using unauthorized reproductions or derivative works of one or more of Plaintiff's Copyrighted Photographs.
+65. Plaintiff has used the Copyrighted Photographs extensively and continuously before Defendants began offering goods bearing or using unauthorized reproductions or derivatives of one or more of Plaintiff's Copyrighted Photographs.